OMIndependent/quswan/src/liveblogs/k2-lv/lv9.md

 Oh, Klonoa...

-This is actually the first time the franchise mentions a trait of Klonoa from Klonoa himself.
+This is actually the first time, to my knowledge, the franchise mentions a trait of Klonoa from Klonoa himself: he can't swim.

 Popka tells him to go.